goldin2008/Note/sysd.md

 In the following chapters, we will try to define some of the core building blocks of scalable systems.
 Familiarizing these concepts would greatly benefit in understanding distributed system concepts.
 In the next section, we will go through Consistent Hashing, CAP Theorem, Load Balancing, Caching, Data Partitioning, Indexes, Proxies, Queues, Replication, and choosing between SQL vs. NoSQL.

 - Scalability
+Scalability is the capability of a system, process, or a network to grow and manage increased demand.
+Any distributed system that can continuously evolve in order to support the growing amount of work is considered to be scalable.
+`Horizontal` vs. `Vertical Scaling`: Horizontal scaling means that you scale by adding more servers into your pool of resources whereas Vertical scaling means that you scale by adding more power (CPU, RAM, Storage, etc.) to an existing server.
 - Reliability
+By definition, reliability is the probability a system will fail in a given period.
+In simple terms, a distributed system is considered reliable if it keeps delivering its services even when one or several of its software or hardware components fail.
+Reliability represents one of the main characteristics of any distributed system, since in such systems any failing machine can always be replaced by another healthy one, ensuring the completion of the requested task.
 - Availability
+By definition, availability is the time a system remains operational to perform its required function in a specific period.
+It is a simple measure of the percentage of time that a system, service, or a machine remains operational under normal conditions.
+An aircraft that can be flown for many hours a month without much downtime can be said to have a high availability.
+Availability takes into account maintainability, repair time, spares availability, and other logistics considerations.
+If an aircraft is down for maintenance, it is considered not available during that time.
 - Efficiency
+Two standard measures of its efficiency are the response time (or latency) that denotes the delay to obtain the first item and the throughput (or bandwidth) which denotes the number of items delivered in a given time unit (e.g., a second).
+The two measures correspond to the following unit costs:
+Number of messages globally sent by the nodes of the system regardless of the message size.
+Size of messages representing the volume of data exchanges.
 - Serviceability or Manageability

 `IDEA`